-Saskatchewan has the lowest minimum wage in Canada at $14 per hour as of October 2023.
+Saskatchewan has the lowest minimum wage in Canada at $15 per hour as of October 2024.
 However, the province also has a relatively low cost of living compared to other parts of the country.
+This article will take a look at minimum wage in Saskatchewan, including the current rate, historical increases, how rates are calculated, perspectives from different groups, and more.

-Minimum Wage in Saskatchewan in 2024
+Minimum Wage in Saskatchewan for 2025

+The current general minimum wage in Saskatchewan is $15 per hour, effective October 1, 2024.
 Most province employees are entitled to earn at least the minimum wage for each hour worked.
 Some exemptions will be covered later.

 Some labour groups have criticized this planned timeline of $15 per hour as too slow.
 However, business interests have warned against implementing sharp minimum wage hikes too quickly in the name of competitiveness and reducing cost pressures.
 This is a contentious issue with plausible arguments on both sides.

-How Minimum Wage in Saskatchewan Are Calculated
+How Minimum Wages in Saskatchewan Are Calculated

 Saskatchewan determines minimum wage rate changes using an indexation formula that gives equal weight to two key economic indicators:

-• Average Hourly Wage (AHW): The AHW tracks general wage growth across all employees in Saskatchewan, helping account for broader labour market conditions.
+- Average Hourly Wage (AHW): The AHW tracks general wage growth across all employees in Saskatchewan, helping account for broader labour market conditions.

-Minimum Wage Exemptions in Saskatchewan
+What are the Exemptions for Minimum Wage in Saskatchewan

-While most employees in Saskatchewan are entitled to the full legislated minimum wage, there are some exemptions.
+While most employees in Saskatchewan are entitled to the full legislated minimum wage, the following groups are not subject to the general minimum wage rules:

-• Farm workers include farming, ranching, market labourers, and garden labourers.
+- Farm workers include farming, ranching, market labourers, and garden labourers.

-• Babysitters โ€“ Exemption applies only to temporary, sporadic, or part-time babysitters.
+- Babysitters โ Exemption applies only to temporary, sporadic, or part-time babysitters.

-• Athletes โ€“ Those engaged in amateur athletic activities.
+- Athletes โ Those engaged in amateur athletic activities.

-• Non-profit volunteers โ€“ Volunteers working for registered non-profit organizations.
+- Non-profit volunteers โ Volunteers working for registered non-profit organizations.

-• People with disabilities โ€“ Applies only to specific rehab or training programs run by non-profits or institutions.
+- People with disabilities โ Applies only to specific rehab or training programs run by non-profits or institutions.

 These groups account for a relatively small fraction of the workforce.
 However, employers should be aware of cases where paying below the general minimum wage may be permissible.